 No Application Deadline

 Advanced Standing allows students who have completed graduate-level courses in a comparable Master of Liberal Arts Program, MA Program or Certificate Program at an accredited institution to be exempt from taking up to two courses (six credit hours) towards degree completion.
 To be considered for Advanced Standing, you must have received a grade of A or A+ in the course(s) for which you are requesting Advanced Standing, and the request for Advanced Standing must be made as part of your application to the MLA Program.
-A separate syllabus for each of up to two courses, including the name of the institution and the program attended, should be attached to your application form.
-You are welcome to contact the Associate Program Director before submitting your application to determine whether courses for which you would like to request Advanced Standing fall within MLA Program guidelines.
+In your application materials, please include the syllabi from the courses you would like to have evaluated for Advanced Standing status.
+You are welcome to contact the Program Director before submitting your application to determine whether courses for which you would like to request Advanced Standing meet the MLA Program’s guidelines

 State-specific Information for Online Programs